Combating noisy labels in object detection datasets: Related work

 \section{Related work}

-Recently, a lot of scientists' efforts have been focused on labeling noise.
-The easiest way to assess a training dataset's quality is to thoroughly label it several times using various annotators.
-The labels that each annotator assigned to each image may then be compared in order to spot errors.
-Inter-annotator agreement measures may be used to gauge the degree of agreement among a set number of annotators when assigning category labels \cite{LampertStumpf2016}.
-However, because the dataset needs to be annotated more than once, this significantly raises preparation costs.
+Recently, a lot of research focused efforts on labeling noise.
+The easiest way to assess a training dataset's quality is to thoroughly tag it several times using multiple annotators.
+The labels that each annotator assigned to each image may then be compared to spot errors. \cite{LampertStumpf2016} introduced inter-annotator agreement measures that may be used to gauge the degree of agreement among a set number of annotators when assigning category labels.
+However, because this approach requires annotating the dataset more than once, this significantly raises preparation costs.

-There are also fully automated methods for noisy label detection.
+There are also fully automated methods dealing with noise in object detection datasets.
 These studies, however, focus on implementing adaptive, noise-tolerant DL algorithms rather than attempting to quantify the number of false labels discovered.
-Therefore, these methods cannot be utilized to check the correctness of training datasets supplied by an external source and are only suitable for the training of DL algorithms on noisy datasets.
+Therefore, it is impossible to utilize these methods to check the correctness of training datasets supplied by an external source.
+Such methods are only suitable for the training of models on noisy datasets.
+We present an overview of these methods in the following subsections.

-When an image detection label is believed to be inaccurate, Reed et al. lowered the penalty by modifying the loss function \cite{Reed2015TrainingDN}.
-The authors claim that this technique also permits the use of databases whose labels are not entirely known.
-The S-Model architecture was developed by Goldberger and Ben-Reuven \cite{Goldberger2017TrainingDN} by adding a further softmax layer to the DNN model for classification tasks.
-The authors' proposed method models a particular distribution of the dataset noise that they believe to exist.
-The expectation-maximization method is used in this strategy.
-Co-teaching for classification was described in \cite{Han2018CoteachingRT}.
-This approach makes use of two DNNs to determine whether an image sample has been erroneously tagged by sharing data.
-For a label to be deemed incorrect, it must be decided by both collaborating DNNs.